Monet Clark

 b.
 Los Angeles, 1968

-I have shown with SFMOMA’s Now Playing series; at the Northern California Museum of Art, Chico; had a solo exhibition with Krowswork Gallery, Oakland; a 10 screen performance video installation collaboration with John Sanborn at SF Camerawork; shown with Almost Public/Semi Exposed performance art festival, SOMArts, and Telematic Gallery in San Francisco; with Chicago’s International Performance Art Festival; RETHink Art Digital, Rethymno, Greece; Bideodromo, Bilbao, Spain; Palos Verdes Art Center, CA; The Kitchen in NYC, presented by EAI; WP8, Dusseldorf, Germany; the Smart Show Art Fair, Stockholm, Sweden; and the Mondrian Hotel for the Amanda M. Obering Gallery of Contemporary Art in Los Angeles, California, and many more.
+She recently performed in the 3 day Art in Odd Places performance art festival presented by the city of West Hollywood, 2025.
+She’s shown with Berkeley Art Museum and Pacific Film Archive BAMPFA; SFMOMA’s Now Playing series; the Northern California Museum of Art, Chico; had a solo exhibition with Krowswork Gallery, Oakland; a 10 screen performance video installation collaboration with John Sanborn at SF Camerawork; shown with Almost Public/Semi Exposed performance art festival, SOMArts, and Telematic Gallery in San Francisco; with Chicago’s International Performance Art Festival; RETHink Art Digital, Rethymno, Greece; Bideodromo, Bilbao, Spain; Palos Verdes Art Center, CA; The Kitchen, NYC, presented by EAI; WP8, Dusseldorf, Germany; the Smart Show Art Fair, Stockholm, Sweden; and the Mondrian Hotel for the Amanda M. Obering Gallery of Contemporary Art in Los Angeles, California, and more.